Sylius/Sylius/docs/api/product_attributes.rst

 .. note::

-    *sticker_paper* is just an example.
+    The *sticker_paper* is just an example.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^